Subterranean Termites In Denton: What You Should Know

 Understanding Subterranean Termites

-Subterranean termites are the most common in the country and, unfortunately, the most destructive termite species.
+Subterranean termites are the most common in the country and, unfortunately, the most destructive termite species in Denton.
 These pests range in color from cream and tan to a dark brown depending on age and role in the colony and typically don't grow more than an eighth of an inch long.

 This termite species is found across the United States and prefers to make its home in moist and warm climates.
 Subterranean termites will eat wood 24 hours a day every day of the week and will build distinctive tunnels that are commonly known as mud tubes.
 These mud tubes will protect the termites from open air as they travel, enabling them to reach food sources outside of their colony.